juananmuxed/teamcoo/README.md

 #### Build

-I prefer build de vue app with the `npm run build` command and create a `.htaccess` file in the `.dist` folder with this content (just Apache):
+Build de vue app with the `npm run build` command and create a `.htaccess` file in the `.dist` folder with this content (just Apache):

 ```
 <IfModule mod_rewrite.c>